guilhermejcs/heroesapi-springboots-webflux/README.md

-# heroesapi-springboots-webflux
+# Digital Innovation One / Inter

-Application developed as part of Inter / DIO Bootcamp
+Application developed as part of Inter / DIO Bootcamp using:

+* Springboots;
+* Webflux;
+* DynamoDB.